mloeks/rtg-ui/README.md

 * Performance improvements on bet page (look for unnecessary render cycles and state updates)
 * Try out new styling approach coming with Material UI 3.5.1
     * https://github.com/mui-org/material-ui/releases/tag/v3.5.1
+* Known Bugs:
+  * Drawer Menu is too wide in desktop breakpoints --> due to changed matchMedia events, which are registered in GameCard.
+Move to more cross-cutting, top level component?
+  * Header display/disappearance is not animated anymore (AppBar overwrites CSS properties in Header.scss)
+* Ideas for small improvements:
+  * Allow admins to enter results in the UI
+  * Place info about open bets to the very top
+  * Show quotes from bwin or similar below games (also get results from there?)